There are a number of ways for undergraduates to bring down the cost of studying at Georgia Tech-Lorraine. Apply for all that you qualify for!

 - Personal situation and circumstances explaining why you are applying for the Scholarship

 Applications will be reviewed by a committee, in coordination with the Office of Financial Aid.
-Please complete the GTL Challenge Scholarship - Spring 2020 application online. (please follow the instructions on the application as to where to send the requested letters of recommendation)
+Please complete the GTL Challenge Scholarship - Fall 2020 application online. (please follow the instructions on the application as to where to send the requested letters of recommendation)

 The Office of International Education (OIE) Scholarships for Study Abroad